cloud-66-internal/help.cloud66.com/_includes/_inlines/Tutorials/common/1981-09-26-out-of-memory-errors/1981-09-26-out-of-memory-errors_the-problem.md

 These are more likely on servers with low memory availability.
 It is possible that your initial deployment succeeds, and subsequent deployments fail, and this is due to the fact that after your initial deployment you have additional memory usage of your web server.
-You can also use a [manifest file](http://help.cloud66.com/building-your-stack/getting-started-with-manifest-files) to specify a value in MB for reserved&#95;server&#95;memory - this may help with Passenger-based stacks by preventing Cloud 66 from allowing passenger to allocate additional processes.
+You can also use a [manifest file](http://help.cloud66.com/building-your-stack/getting-started-with-manifest-files) to specify a value in MB for reserved_server_memory - this may help with Passenger-based stacks by preventing Cloud 66 from allowing passenger to allocate additional processes.